 To create further achievement of ALOS-2 and ALOS-4, EO-RA4 seeks research proposals on "Earth Observation Research Program" as follows.
 Please select and indicate the number of the preferred "Research Categories" ((1), (2), and (3)) in your proposal.
-Approximately 150 proposals will expect to approve as maximum in the theme.
+A maximum of approximately 150 applications are expected to be selected under this theme.